ferife/nixConfig/README.md

 I made this remote repo to have a secure remote place to keep my config and to keep track of the changes

-I made this remote repo public to show off that **I use Nix btw** lol But seriously, I did it to show off (mostly to prospective employers) that I am willing and able to learn to use all sorts of different tools
+I made this remote repo public to show off that ***I use Nix btw*** lol

+But seriously, I did it to show off (mostly to prospective employers) that I am willing and able to learn to use all sorts of different tools.
-Also to show off that I understand the value in making changes in a declarative manner as opposed to an imperative manner
+Also to show off that I understand the value in making changes in a declarative manner as opposed to an imperative manner.

-# TO-DO LIST
+# To-Do List
 - [x] Figure out how to use MullvadVPN on NixOS
 - [x] Add back all the packages I was using
 - [x] Configure GNOME - Use Home Manager for this